top of page

 4. Seek Quick Wins

-• Identifying and implementing quick wins — small, tangible changes that yield immediate benefits — can help demonstrate the positive impact of larger transformations, even in the absence of comprehensive impact assessments.
+Identifying and implementing quick wins—small, tangible changes that yield immediate benefits—can help demonstrate the positive impact of larger transformations, even without comprehensive impact assessments

 5. Articulate the Risk

-• Ensure key decision makers understand the amount of information missing, and what key assumptions you'll be needing to make as a result.
-Lay this out in a risk assessment and ask for a response, or a decision as to how to proceed.
+Ensure key decision-makers understand the amount of missing information and the key assumptions you'll need to make as a result.
+Lay this out in a risk assessment and ask for a response, or a decision on how to proceed.

 6. Do the Next Best Thing

-• Understand the true owner.
-Ultimately change management is about creating an environment that can accept and adopt a change.
-This can be tantamount to asking someone to adopt a solution they never asked for.
-The decision to move ahead - without having detailed change impacts up front - is a decision that needs to be 'owned' by the leader making that call.
+Understand the true owner.
+Ultimately, change management is about creating an environment that can accept and adopt a change, which can be tantamount to asking someone to adopt a solution they never asked for.
+The decision to move ahead—without having detailed change impacts upfront—is one that needs to be 'owned' by the leader making that call.

 Embracing Change Without Full Impact Analysis